akos-sn/akos-sn.github.io/content/about.md

 ## About the website

 I am constantly thinking about the philosophy and ethics of UX, organisational systems, and the human context of it all.
-I intend to reflect on UX as a human-facing practice rather than writing "top 10" listicles.
+I intend to reflect on UX as a human-facing practice and going into a deep-dive into the fundamentals of the UX practice.

 ## Reading (2025)